Princess Anne High School

 Princess Anne High School (PAHS) is one of 11 high schools in the Virginia Beach City Public School System.
+The school features, as its academy, the International Baccalaureate Programme.
 Opened in 1954, it is the oldest remaining high school in Virginia Beach, Virginia, United States.
 The school is named after the now extinct Princess Anne County, Virginia (itself named after the British Royal, Queen Anne, titled at the time and prior to ascension, Princess of Denmark) which was annexed with the founding of Virginia Beach.
-Princess Anne High School is slated to be demolished following the construction of a replacement building.
-The construction is anticipated to begin in 2023 with the new building being open in 2028.
-The demolishing of the building will end its 74 year history.
+Princess Anne High School was slated to be demolished following the construction of a replacement building.
+Demolition and construction of a new building were slated to take place in 2024, but those plans have since been moved to the 2031-32 school year.

 History

 Origins

 The school was built during a period of rapid expansion of the then Princess Anne County.
 The cost of construction and equipment was $3,500,000, which included approximately $1,000,000 of federal funds.
 The school was first occupied in September 1954.
 Several schools had previously been built and remain in use today, however, they were converted to smaller middle or elementary schools in order to address ballooning class sizes.
 In 1963, Princess Anne County was incorporated into the newly formed City of Virginia Beach and thus PAHS became the oldest remaining high school in the system.

+Princess Anne celebrated its 70th anniversary during the 2023-2024 school year.

+Their mascot, the Cavalier, is named after the Virginia Cavaliers, English nobility who received large land grants in eastern Virginia from King James I of England.